JackPikatea/pikatea-documentation/docs/PikateaMacropadR26/Readme.md

 ![img](/assets/GB3/pikatea-macropad-gb3-vial.png)

 #### VIA
-Via compatible firmware and matching .json files are pre-compiled and available to download.
+Via compatible firmware and matching .json files which are pre-compiled will be available to download soon.
-TODO (Add a screenshot here)
-TODO (Add these files to the docs)

 ## Example Uses
 <Uses/>